barroso2501/pasture-crop-dynamic/docs/methods/study_domain.md

 The project distinguishes between:

-• the historical domain, produced in ArcGIS Pro and used in previous analyses; and
+- the **historical domain**, produced in ArcGIS Pro and used in previous analyses; and
-• the canonical reconstructed domain, produced from versioned source assets and rules in Google Earth Engine.
+- the **canonical reconstructed domain**, produced from versioned source assets and rules in Google Earth Engine.

 The historical domain is retained for provenance.
-The reconstructed domain will be used to regenerate the analytical results intended for peer review.
+The reconstructed domain is the spatial support used to regenerate the analytical results intended for peer review.

-Canonical spatial inputs
+## Canonical spatial inputs

-Brazilian biome boundaries
+### Brazilian biome boundaries

 The spatial reference is the 2025 Brazilian biome layer produced by the Brazilian Institute of Geography and Statistics (IBGE).
 Its Earth Engine asset